 AN INSURANCE COMPANY REP WILL INSPECT YOUR HOME'S DAMAGE

-The fourth step is where we will meet with your insurance carrier's representative while they inspect your property so that we can provide them with the documentation that we have produced for you.
-We also want to give a second set of eyes because every adjuster isn't well versed in your type of damage and we want to be sure that you get the best chance at being reimbursed for your loss.
+This entails us meeting with your insurance carrier's representative while they inspect your property so that we can provide them with the documentation that we have produced for you.
+We also want to be a second set of eyes because not every adjuster is as knowledgeable or well versed in your type of damage and we want to be sure that you get the best chance at being reimbursed for your loss.

 WITHIN 10 BUSINESS DAYS YOU'LL RECEIVE PAPERWORK

 Your insurance adjuster will normally have submitted your estimate & claims documentation to the interior office by the end of the week of the adjustment and the inside desk adjuster should have sent you your paperwork by the end of the 2nd full week.
-Once you have received your paperwork we will want to review it in order to make sure they didn't omit anything accidentally, it's very common for out of state adjusters to not full know your local codes.
+Once you have received your paperwork, we will review it in order to make sure they didn't omit anything accidentally, it's very common for out of state adjusters to not fully know your local codes.

 THE WORK ORDER GETS FINALIZED & INSTALLATION BEGINS

-Once we have come to an accord with the insurance carrier and everyone knows the final price we will proceed with the installation process.
-In this step we will fill out the necessary county documents, process your building permit, & schedule an installation date.
-Once we have started installation we will attempt to get all of the trades scheduled in a succinct manner (schedule & weather permitting) so that you can be have your work completed in a timely manner.
-Once your project is complete we will close your permit with a final inspection (where necessary) and provide you & the insurance company a certificate of completion.
+Once we have come to an accord with the insurance carrier, we will proceed with the installation process.
+In this step, we will fill out the necessary county documents, process your building permit, & schedule an installation date.
+Once we have started installation, we will attempt to get all of the trades scheduled in a succinct manner (schedule & weather permitting) so that you can have work completed quickly.
+Once your project is done, we will close your permit with a final inspection & provide you & the insurance company a certificate of completion.